 - Safe - A 'Safe' rating says that this image is viewable by all audiences.
 It includes no sexual innuendos, themes, jokes, violence, or similar.

-- Saucy - A ‘Saucy’ rating is given to any image that doesn’t fit in the “Safe” category, but also does not show actual nudity or imply sex in any way.
+- Suggestive - A 'Suggestive' rating is given to any image that doesn't fit in the "Safe" category, but also does not show actual nudity or imply sex in any way.

 - Explicit - An 'Explicit' image is any image that shows actual sex, or any genitals including breasts.

 - Shock - A 'Shock' rating is an explicit image depicting intense imagery such as hardcore fetish acts, body horror, gore, bodily waste, etc. There's no hard line and they are judged on a case-by-case basis.
-Please use better judgement and tag it as shock if you’re unsure.
+Please use better judgement and tag it as shock if you're unsure.
 Fetishes such as watersports, inflation, feet, and macro are not considered shock.

 - Cub & "Loli" artwork

-For legal reasons, the site does not allow any saucy, explicit, or shock artwork labeled as ‘cub’, ‘young’, or ‘loli’.
+For legal reasons, the site does not allow any suggestive, explicit, or shock artwork labeled as 'cub', 'young', or 'loli'.
 Implying as such in any similar words through the description, image, or title is not allowed and will result in the auction being removed.
 Administrators will use better judgement based on the artist's past works to make a decision to allow a given auction.

 - Profile page artwork

 Explicit and above rated images are not allowed to be embedded on your profile page.
 This includes your avatar, header, and in your description box.